zingale/phy504/docs/source/git-remotes.rst

    add the new user's name to ``authors.txt`` and commit the change.

-Now we can share our changes with our remote -- the bare repo by doing a *push*.
+Now we can share our changes with our remote---the bare repo by doing a *push*.

 .. prompt::